Kong/docs.konghq.com/app/konnect/org-management/audit-logging/index.md

 content_type: concept
 ---

+Org-wide {{site.konnect_short_name}} audit logs are set up and managed separately from Dev Portal audit logs.
+For more information about how to configure audit logging for Dev Portal, see [Set up an audit log webhook for Dev Portal](/konnect/dev-portal/audit-logging/webhook/).

 {% include_cached /md/konnect/audit-logging/audit-log-overview.md %}

-{:.note}
-> **Note:** Org-wide {{site.konnect_short_name}} audit logs are set up and managed separately from Dev Portal audit logs.
-For more information about how to configure audit logging for Dev Portal, see [Set up an audit log webhook for Dev Portal](/konnect/dev-portal/audit-logging/webhook/).

 ## More information
 * [Set up an audit log webhook](/konnect/org-management/audit-logging/webhook/)